 How to Memorize Your Lines the Right Way

 Need to learn how to memorize?
-I can teach you that.
-I used to be terrible at remembering my lines.
-A professor of mine used to say "Memorization is the $%!* work."
-But then I started using this magic memorization technique.
-Let me show you.
+We can teach you that.
+We used to be terrible at remembering my lines.
+One very successful actor used to say "Memorization is the $%!* work."
+But then we started using this magic memorization technique.
+Let us show you.

 The Problem with Repetition